All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-The liver is a vital organ located in the upper right-hand side of the abdominal area.
+The liver is a vital organ located in the upper right-hand side of the abdominal area, just beneath the rib cage.
 It is involved in many important functions in the body.
-The liver helps to process the body's nutrients, manufactures bile to help digest fats, produces many important proteins such as blood clotting factors, and breaks down potentially toxic substances into harmless ones that the body can use or excrete.
+The liver helps to process the body's nutrients, manufactures bile to help digest fats, produces many important proteins such as blood clotting factors and albumin, and breaks down potentially toxic substances into harmless ones that the body can use or eliminate.

 A number of conditions can cause damage to liver cells, resulting in an increase in ALT.
 The test is most useful in detecting damage due to hepatitis or as a result of drugs or other substances that are toxic to the liver.

 ALT is commonly tested in conjunction with aspartate aminotransferase (AST), another liver enzyme, as part of a liver panel.
 Both ALT and AST levels usually rise whenever the liver is being damaged, although ALT is more specific for the liver and, in some cases, may be the only one of the two to be increased.
 An AST/ALT ratio may be calculated to aid in distinguishing between different causes and severity of liver injury and to help distinguish liver injury from damage to heart or muscles.